aneeshlingala/paxxer/README.md

 In very slow internet speeds, it may take even longer than the estimated time.

+## For x64 Users

+Install Debian with XFCE Desktop, or the script will break.

 # Made with ♥ by Aneesh Lingala 👨‍💻 ‖ [My Website 🌐](https://aneeshlingala.github.io)